pihart/worksheets/Chemistry I/Bond Energy/Bond Energy.md

 When we treat an atom as a sphere, its _atomic radius_ is the radius of that sphere.
 :::

+We already know that certain atoms have different "sizes."
+The concept of atomic radii makes this precise: different elements—and even different atoms of the same element—have different atomic radii.

 \bibliographystyle{alpha}
 \bibliography{ref}